Visiting Brasov Romania for their Christmas Markets

 We decided to leave Bucharest early and drive to Brasov to stay.

-On the way my gut feel was to change the tyres to winter snow tyres and not just rely on carrying snow chains.
+On the way, my gut feel was to change the tires to winter snow tires and not just rely on carrying snow chains.

-It was Sunday, so it was amazing that I found a little workshop open, and it was also fun to communicate in sign language to order snow tyres.
+It was Sunday, so it was amazing that I found a little workshop open, and it was also fun to communicate in sign language to order snow tires.

-So glad I changed to 4 Pirelli snow tyres, because look what happened within the hour.
+So glad I changed to 4 Pirelli snow tires because look what happened within the hour.

 We drive straight into a snow storm!

 Even with it snowing, we were pretty excited.